-Are we any good at product investment?
+Are we any good at SaaS product investment?
+No, not really.

 I looked at 145 public and private SaaS companies with revenue of $5 million and greater in conjunction with the team at OPEXEngine.
 Our goal was to find a relationship between product spending and payback once companies achieved product market fit.
 What happens when SaaS companies step on the gas in product?
 What happens when they throttle back?
 The answer is that results may vary – a lot.